tanvirIzBack/Multi-Stop-Bus-Reservation-System/README.md

-# Bus Ticket Reservation System
+# Multi-Stop Bus Reservation System

 A C-based bus ticket reservation system built for a Data Structures lab final project.
 Unlike a conventional booking system where a seat is locked for an entire trip, this system tracks bookings **per route segment**, allowing a single physical seat to be shared by multiple passengers travelling different, non-overlapping parts of the same journey.